xdenj/MeltdownChance/README.md

 ## [Changelog](https://thunderstore.io/c/lethal-company/p/den/Meltdown_Chance/changelog/)

 ### 2.5.0
+- introduced networking to determine if meltdown has occured on client players
+- re-added message on picking up apparatice
+- added new config option to configure whether or not to display a message when picking up the apparatice
 - if Meltdown does not occur, only skipping relevant methods if player is host
-- introduced networking to determine if meltdown has occured on client players
-- added message on picking up apparatice back in
+- added check to ensure no action is taken if current level is the Company Building